sahusatya2008/Emotion-Detection-Analysis-Project---Stage-2/README.md

 # EMOTION DETECTION SYSTEM STAGE II
-**Psychological Study by Tathoi Mondal and Designed & Developed by Satya Narayan Sahu**
+**Psychological Study, Designed & Developed by Satya Narayan Sahu**
 ## Description

 This is a comprehensive ultra-precise emotion detection and paranormal activity recognition program developed by Satya N Sahu.
 The program utilizes advanced computer vision and machine learning techniques to analyze facial expressions in real-time through a webcam feed.
 Beyond standard emotion recognition, it includes sophisticated paranormal detection algorithms that monitor for anomalous activities, invisible presences, energy fluctuations, and temporal anomalies.